-- EpiPen® (150 and 300 microgram) - TGA approved, available in Australia on the PBS (up to two devices per prescription), and available in New Zealand.
+- EpiPen® (150 and 300 microgram) - TGA approved, available in Australia on the PBS (up to two devices per prescription), and New Zealand (Pharmac listed since 1 February 2023).

 - Anapen® (150, 300 and 500 microgram) - TGA approved and available in Australia on the PBS (up to two devices per prescription).

 It is important to specify brand and tick box on PBS prescription to ensure that brand is not substituted.
 EpiPen® and Anapen® are also available without prescription.

 Both EpiPen® and Anapen® devices are widely used in other countries.
 Most countries have multiple brands of adrenaline injector devices available, and this is important for the following reasons:

 - To ensure continued supply of life saving adrenaline, particularly if one brand has stock shortages.

 - To provide doctors with a choice of dose, who may prefer to prescribe a higher dose (500 microgram device) for people over 50kg .

 - A 500 microgram dose can potentially prevent the need for further doses of adrenaline (which is important due to increasing ambulance delays and many people only carrying one device).